Topological and Temporal Stability Analysis of the Lightning Network: Results

 \subsubsection{Function and dynamics}

-To analyze the function and dynamics of the LN, it is important to understand how efficiently information flows through the network, which nodes are critical to that flow, and how robust or vulnerable the structure is to changes.
-For this analysis, we calculated nine metrics, of which four are particularly essential: \textit{global efficiency}, \textit{information centrality}, \textit{effective size}, and \textit{Burt's effective size}.
+To analyse the function and dynamics of the LN, it is important to understand how efficiently information flows through the network, which nodes are critical to that flow, and how robust or vulnerable the structure is to changes.
+For this analysis, we report three the most important measures: \textit{global efficiency}, \textit{effective size / Burt's effective size}, and \textit{information centrality}.

-As shown above, both the average degree and network density decline over time, indicating that nodes are forming fewer connections and the overall connectivity of the network is weakening.
-As the network becomes sparser, the focal node exhibits improved local efficiency, reflected in an increase in Burt's effective size (see \textit{Figure~\ref{fig07}}).
+As shown above, both the average degree and network density decline over time, indicating that nodes are forming relatively fewer connections.
+As the network becomes sparser, the focal nodes are expected to exhibit improved local efficiency, reflected in an increase in Burt's effective size (see \textit{Figure~\ref{fig07}}).
+Note that Burt’s effective size differs from the conventional effective size measure in that it normalizes the value by the node’s degree.
 This suggests that while the number of connections may have decreased, the remaining ties are less redundant and more structurally valuable.
-However, the simultaneous decline in effective size, information centrality, and global efficiency reveals a more nuanced picture.
-Although the node retains a strategic position within its immediate neighborhood, its overall access to the broader network is diminishing.
-The drop in information centrality indicates a reduced role in facilitating communication between other nodes, while the decline in global efficiency suggests that the network as a whole is becoming less effective at transmitting information quickly and broadly.
+However, the simultaneous decline in general effective size, information centrality, and global efficiency reveals a more nuanced picture.
+The increase in normalized effective size reflects decreasing redundancy in ego networks, whereas the decline in global efficiency captures longer average path lengths at the system level.
+These trends are not contradictory but reflect multi-scale restructuring.

+Although a node may retain a strategic position within its immediate neighbourhood, its overall technical access to the broader network may be diminishing.
+The observed decline in information centrality over the analysed time frame suggests a reduced role in facilitating communication between other nodes (see \textit{Figure~\ref{fig08}}), while the decrease in global efficiency indicates that the network as a whole may be becoming less effective at transmitting information rapidly and extensively.
+Notably, all weighted measures of information centrality are highly correlated over time (greater than 0.8), and even the simple unweighted representations capture the overall pattern well.